 Tinsel and the Christmas Spider

 If you have ever noticed a spider decoration on someone's tree, you might have thought that they had odd taste.
-This tradition is due to the Eastern European tale of the Christmas spider, which led to the reason for tinsel at Christmas.
+This tradition comes from the Eastern European tale of the Christmas spider, which led to the reason for tinsel at Christmas.